Bike Basics classes

 In the tune up class, you will “adopt” one of OCBC’s donated used bikes — either for the co-op’s use in one of our programs, or to purchase for yourself.
 Volunteering after each class is also strongly encouraged, to practice what you have learned each week.

-Tune up 3 adjusting and servicing brakes
+Tune up 3 adjusting, servicing and optimizing brakes

-This class covers basic principles and practices used to service, disassemble, clean, assess, and re-assemble or replace, as needed, any parts of any bike.
+This class covers basic principles and practices used to service, disassemble, clean, assess, and re-assemble or replace, as needed, any parts of (almost) any bike.

 Public shop use